benjamin-hodgson/benjamin-hodgson.github.io/drafts/2018-12-01-what-lurks-beneath-the-waves.md

 This chimes with the intuition that a functor is a container of sorts.
 If you can turn each `a` in the container into a `b`, then you can turn a container of `a`s into a container of `b`s by converting each item in the container.
 The arrows go in the same direction.

-A similar idea is visible in Scala's hierarchy of subtypes.
-Type parameters annotated with a `+` are _covariant_.
+A similar idea is visible in Scala's lattice of subtypes.
+Type parameters annotated with a `+` are covariant.

 ```scala
 sealed abstract class List[+A]